wtginnovation/LaTeX/README.md

 # Usage
 - Generating a pdf: send post request with tex body to base url.
 The response will contain a uuid, which is used to retrieve the pdf.
 Status code will be accepted(202).
 - Retrieving a pdf: send get request to base url, e.g. http://renderer/65891272-fbd6-44fe-8152-dc4ea8e1901b.
 If it's not available yet, the service will return a 404 status code.
 If it was already created, the pdf file will be returned.
 - The server status url is /admin/index.html.
-Jolokia(jmx remoting) and dropwizard metrics have been integrated.
+Jolokia(jmx remoting) and micrometer metrics have been integrated.

 # Configuration
 There're 3 config values, which can be set in [application.yaml](latex-server/src/main/resources/application.yaml) or by specifying them on the command line: